GACJ/complib-help/docs/compositions/composition_properties.md

 :   There is a change of method at the end of every lead in the composition (for compositions of spliced).

 Every lead different
-:   No working bell ever repeats a place bell in the composition.
+:   No working bell ever repeats a place bell of any method in the composition.

 Jump method
 :   The composition includes one or more methods which have **jump changes**.